-Groundwater in Mwanza Region is generally found at a varying level beneath the surface, depending on local topography and time of the year (dry/wet season); during geotechnical surveys conducted for the proposed project works in the area, groundwater was not found within drill-depth (4 m).

-Lake Victoria is the main nearby surface water body for Mwanza City and Misungwi district in general, in which all surface drains discharge.
+Groundwater in Magu district is generally found at varying level beneath the surface, depending on local topography and time of the year (dry/wet season).
+Lake Victoria is the main nearby surface water body for Magu district in general, in which all surface drains discharge.
 The lake is considered as one of the most important shared natural resources by the East African Community (EAC) partner states and is a major source of water and fisheries in the region.
 The ecosystem around the lake is comprised of savannah, forests and wetlands.
-Water quality measurement results for Misungwi town for the period 2012 to 2016 are indicated in Appendix 10; measured parameters are within permissible TBS and WHO standards (Table 4-1).
+MWAUWASA conducted a water quality assessment in the area in 2016; investigated parameters are, apart from Turbidity, within permissible TBS and WHO levels (Table 4-1 and Appendix 10).